 While many definitions of “green” or “sustainable design” are used, the most common looks at meeting the needs of the present without compromising the ability of future generations to meet their needs.
 Basically, being ‘green’ means being innovative and thinking ecologically, keeping in mind that everything done is part of the ecosystem.

-The Children’s Museum supports the healthy minds, muscles, and imaginations of visitors by taking many actions that foster environmental stewardship.
+As a children’s museum we have a tremendous opportunity and an incredible obligation to positively inform and shape the future of our community.
+We support the healthy minds, muscles, and imaginations of visitors by taking many actions that foster environmental stewardship.
 Some examples: